DinMo

 Marketing strategy trends

-Today, customers most often discover a business by surfing the web and social media.
+Today, customers most often discover a business by browsing the web and social media.
 Hence the importance of digital marketing!

 Digital marketing encompasses all the techniques and tools used on digital platforms and channels such as the web, social media, and content creation.

-Digital marketing strategies cover various dimensions, including social media publishing, banner creation, display advertising campaigns, search engine optimization (SEO), inbound marketing strategies, content strategy, etc.
+Digital marketing strategies cover various dimensions, including social commerce, banner creation, display advertising campaigns, search engine optimisation (SEO), inbound marketing strategies, content strategy, etc.

-Companies today are required to consider offering online sales opportunities or customer journeys that begin online and continue in-store, thereby optimizing their distribution and services.
+Companies today are required to consider offering online sales opportunities or customer journeys that begin online and continue in-store, thereby optimising their distribution and services.

-In a fully digital approach, social media is now a preferred tool to build a strong relationship with consumers, thanks to simplified exchanges, discussions, and dedicated content campaigns.
+In a fully digital strategy, social media is now a preferred tool to build a strong relationship with consumers, thanks to simplified exchanges, discussions, and dedicated content campaigns.

 Conclusion